 Sliema, St Julians.

-Degree or A Level in English, CELTA (or equiv.), EU national, local interview preferred.
+Degree or A Level in English, TEFL certificate, EU national, local interview preferred.

 1. To find out more about TEFL in Malta, visit the Malta Association of Teachers of English as a Foreign Language (MATEFL) website.